paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-071-united-states-international-broadcasting.md

 (4) promote unrestricted access to uncensored sources of information, especially via the internet, and use all effective and efficient mediums of communication to reach target audiences.

-**(c) Federal status** Nothing in this chapter or any other Act, or any action taken pursuant to this chapter or any other Act, may be construed to make such a consolidated grantee described in subsection (a) or RFE/RL, Inc., Radio Free Asia, or the Middle East Broadcasting Networks or any other grantee or entity provided funding by the agency a Federal agency or instrumentality.
+**(c) Federal status** Nothing in this chapter or any other Act, or any action taken pursuant to this chapter or any other Act, may be construed to make such a consolidated grantee described in subsection (a) or RFE/RL, Inc., Radio Free Asia, the Open Technology Fund, or the Middle East Broadcasting Networks or any other grantee or entity provided funding by the agency a Federal agency or instrumentality.
 Employees or staff of such grantees or entities may not be Federal employees.
 For purposes of this section and this chapter, the term “grant” includes agreements under [section 6305 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section6305&num=0&edition=prelim), and the term “grantee” includes recipients of such agreements.

-**(d) Leadership of grantee organizations** Officers and directors of RFE/RL Inc., Radio Free Asia, and the Middle East Broadcasting Networks or any organization that is established through the consolidation of such entities, or authorized under this chapter, shall serve at the pleasure of and may be named by the Chief Executive Officer of the Board.
+**(d) Leadership of grantee organizations** Officers and directors of RFE/RL Inc., Radio Free Asia, the Open Technology Fund, and the Middle East Broadcasting Networks or any organization that is established through the consolidation of such entities, or authorized under this chapter, shall serve at the pleasure of and may be named by the Chief Executive Officer of the Agency.

-**(e) Maintenance of the existing individual grantee brands** RFE/RL, Incorporated, Radio Free Asia, and the Middle East Broadcasting Networks, Incorporated should remain brand names under which news and related programming and content may be disseminated by the consolidated grantee.
+**(e) Maintenance of the existing individual grantee brands** RFE/RL, Incorporated, Radio Free Asia, the Open Technology Fund, and the Middle East Broadcasting Networks, Incorporated should remain brand names under which news and related programming and content may be disseminated by the consolidated grantee.
 Additional brands may be created as necessary.

+**(f) Maintenance of proprietary information** No consolidation of grantees authorized under subsection (a) involving any grantee shall result in any legal transfer of ownership of any proprietary information or intellectual property to the United State Agency for Global Media or any other Federal entity.

+**(g) Rule of construction** No consolidation of grantees authorized under subsection (a) shall result in the consolidation of the Open Technology Fund or any successor entity with any other grantee.

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in subsecs. (a), (c), and (d), was in the original a reference to this Act, and was translated as referring to this title, meaning title III of Pub.
 L. 103–236, Apr.
 30, 1994, 108 Stat.
 432, known as the United States International Broadcasting Act of 1994, which is classified principally to this chapter, to reflect the probable intent of Congress.
 For complete classification of title III to the Code, see Short Title note set out under [section 6201 of this title](./chapter-071-united-states-international-broadcasting.md#section-6201) and Tables.

+#### Codification
+Pub.
+L. 116–283, div.
+A, title XII, § 1299Q(e)(5), (f), Jan.
+1, 2021, 134 Stat.
+4025, 4026, which amended this section, was itself amended by Pub.
+L. 116–260, div.
+O, title XIII, § 1301, Dec.
+27, 2020, 134 Stat.
+2158, to make it effective 90 days after Jan.
+1, 2021.
+However, the amendment by Pub.
+L. 116–260 could not be executed because it was enacted before the provision from Pub.
+L. 116–283 that it amended.

 #### Prior Provisions
 A prior section 6209, Pub.
 L. 103–236, title III, § 310, Apr.
 30, 1994, 108 Stat.
 442, related to transition of transfer of functions from Board for International Broadcasting to United States Information Agency, Board, or Bureau, prior to repeal by Pub.
 L. 105–277, div.
 G, subdiv.
 A, title XIII, §§ 1301, 1323(l)(2), Oct.
 21, 1998, 112 Stat.
 2681–776, 2681–780, effective Oct.
 1, 1999.

+#### Amendments
+2021—Subsec. (a)(1).
+Pub.
+L. 116–283, § 1299P(c)(3), inserted “the Open Technology Fund,” before “and the Middle East Broadcasting Networks”.

+Subsec. (c).
+Pub.
+L. 116–283, § 1299P(c)(2), inserted “the Open Technology Fund,” before “or the Middle East Broadcasting Networks”.

+Subsec. (d).
+Pub.
+L. 116–283, § 1299Q(e)(5), substituted “Agency” for “Board”.

+Pub.
+L. 116–283, § 1299P(c)(3), inserted “the Open Technology Fund,” before “and the Middle East Broadcasting Networks”.

+Subsec. (e).
+Pub.
+L. 116–283, § 1299P(c)(3), inserted “the Open Technology Fund,” before “and the Middle East Broadcasting Networks”.

+Subsecs. (f), (g).
+Pub.
+L. 116–283, § 1299Q(f), added subsecs. (f) and (g).

+#### Effective Date of 2021 Amendment
+Amendment by section 1299P(c)(2), (3) of Pub.
+L. 116–283 effective and applicable beginning on July 1, 2021, see section 1299P(e) of Pub.
+L. 116–283, set out as a note under [section 6203 of this title](./chapter-071-united-states-international-broadcasting.md#section-6203).

 <a id="section-6209a"></a>
 ## § 6209a.
 Inspector General authorities
-**(a) In general** The Inspector General of the Department of State and the Foreign Service shall exercise the same authorities with respect to the Broadcasting Board of Governors as the Inspector General exercises under the Inspector General Act of 1978 [5 U.S.C.
+**(a) In general** The Inspector General of the Department of State and the Foreign Service shall exercise the same authorities with respect to the United States Agency for Global Media as the Inspector General exercises under the Inspector General Act of 1978 [5 U.S.C.
 App.] and [section 3929 of this title](./chapter-052-foreign-service.md#section-3929) with respect to the Department of State.

 **(b) Respect for journalistic integrity of broadcasters** The Inspector General of the Department of State and the Foreign Service shall respect the journalistic integrity of all the broadcasters covered by this chapter and may not evaluate the philosophical or political perspectives reflected in the content of broadcasts.